-To date, plaintiffs have sought, and may in the future seek, compensatory as well as punitive damages, interest, costs, and attorneys' fees.
-In addition, in Nelson v.
+In addition, plaintiffs have sought, and may in the future seek, compensatory as well as punitive damages, interest, costs, and attorneys' fees.
+In Nelson v.
 Colorado, 137 S. Ct.
 1239 (2017), the United States Supreme Court declared that when a criminal conviction is invalidated by a reviewing court and no retrial will occur, a state is obliged to refund fees, court costs, and any restitution exacted from a defendant upon, and as a consequence of, the conviction.
-Based on this Supreme Court decision, a purported class action has been filed on behalf of the criminal defendants whose convictions were vacated as the result of the potentially tainted drug tests in the two laboratories, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
+Based on this Supreme Court decision, a purported class action has been filed on behalf of the criminal defendants, whose convictions were vacated as the result of the potentially tainted drug tests in the two laboratories, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
 Foster, et al. v.
-Commonwealth, et al., United States District Court for the District of Massachusetts.
-In Foster, the District Court stayed the proceedings until October 10, 2019, to permit the parties to pursue settlement negotiations.
-The parties currently agree that 10 categories of case-related payments are refundable to the extent they were made upon, and as a consequence of, now-vacated laboratory-related convictions.
+Commonwealth, et al., Docket No. 1:18-cv-10354-IT, United States District Court for the District of Massachusetts.
+In Foster, the District Court has granted several motions to stay the proceedings, most recently until August 12, 2020 to permit the parties to pursue settlement negotiations and the filing of some of plaintiffs' claims in state court, and to allow for one of the defendants, a district attorney, to obtain separate representation.
+The plaintiffs have filed a state court complaint covering the majority of the claims contained in the federal complaint.
+Foster et al. v.
+Commonwealth, No. 1984CV03373 (Suffolk Super.
+Ct. filed Oct.
+29, 2019).
+To date, the parties have agreed upon 10 categories of case-related payments considered refundable to the extent they were made upon, and as a consequence of, now-vacated laboratory-related convictions.

-Additionally, in two similar state court cases, the Supreme Judicial Court, following Nelson, ruled the defendants have due process rights to refunds of fees, fines, and restitution paid by a defendant as a consequence of a later invalidated conviction when it is determined the case will not or cannot be retried.
+Additionally, in two state court cases, the Supreme Judicial Court (SJC), following Nelson, ruled that the criminal defendants have due process rights to refunds of fees, fines, and restitution paid by a defendant as a consequence of a later invalidated conviction when it is determined the case will not or cannot be retried.
 See Commonwealth v.
-Martinez, SJC-12479; see also Commonwealth v.
-Green, SJC-12480.
-In a more recent appeal, Commonwealth v.
-Jermaine K. Watt, No. SJC-12689, the plaintiff's conviction was vacated as a result of the Amherst chemist's misconduct, and the plaintiff is seeking the return of monthly inmate account administration and maintenance fees.
+Martinez, SJC-12479 (Oct.
+30, 2018); see also Commonwealth v.
+Green, SJC-12480 (Oct.
+30, 2018).
+The SJC declined to exercise its superintendence authority to craft a global remedy for the potential refund motions that could be brought under Nelson v.
+Colorado, deferring to the attempts by the parties in Foster to craft a global remedy and reach a settlement.
+The SJC did, however, caution that "[n]othing bars this court from exercising [its] superintendence authority before that date [the Foster case global settlement is reached] if deemed necessary to preserve the fair administration of justice."
+In Commonwealth v.
+Jermaine K. Watt, No. SJC-12689 (Aug.
+20, 2019), the defendant's criminal conviction was vacated as a result of the Amherst chemist's misconduct, and the defendant was seeking the return of monthly inmate account administration and maintenance fees, among other fees.
+The Superior Court denied the defendant's motion for fees and he appealed.
+The SJC overturned the Superior Court's decision with respect to a drug analysis fee but upheld the decision for all other fees the defendant was seeking as those fees were not being charged as a direct result of his vacated case.